FabricMC/fabric-docs/develop/dynamic-registry.md

 :::

 #### Entry ID {#entry-id}
-The entry ID is the unique identifier for each entry, and it can be useful for accessing a specific entry from a registry.
-The filename becomes the entry ID, and it should usually be lowercase with underscores.
+The entry ID is a unique key for each entry, and it can be useful for accessing a specific entry from a registry.
+The filename and the [registry key](#registering-the-registry) are used to make the entry ID.
 Our entry JSON file is named `healing_spell.json`, therefore, the entry ID is:

 <<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#entry_id